mister-ben/brightcove-chapter-cues/README.md

-# videojs-chapter-cues
+# brightcove-chapter-cues

-PLugin for the Brightcove Player to create a chapters track from cue points set in Video Cloud.
+Plugin for the Brightcove Player to create a chapters track from cue points set in Video Cloud.

 ## Table of Contents